shriharivish/shriharivish.github.io/_projects/2_project.md

 ---

 Culture is the process where a fragment of biomatter is forced to grow or develop in a tertiary medium.
-Tissue culture is of various types based and is classified based on the originating fragment.
 Tissue and cell culture are helping pave the way for numerous technological breakthroughs and the aim of the thesis is to improve the efficiency with which experiments are conducted.
 AT TranslaTUM, this research is primarily gong to be used to perform rapid cancer drug testing and cell model studies.